Françoise d'Aubigné, Marquise de Maintenon

-Françoise d'Aubigné (27 November 1635 – 15 April 1719), known first as Madame Scarron and subsequently as Madame de Maintenon (/fr/), was a French noblewoman and the second wife of Louis XIV of France from 1683 until his death in 1715.
+Françoise d'Aubigné (27 November 1635 – 15 April 1719), known first as Madame Scarron and subsequently as Madame de Maintenon (/fr/), was a French noblewoman and the second wife of King Louis XIV from 1683 until his death in 1715.
 Although she was never considered queen of France, as the marriage was carried out in secret, Madame de Maintenon had considerable political influence as one of the King's closest advisers and the governess of the royal children.

 Born into an impoverished Huguenot noble family, Françoise married the poet Paul Scarron in 1652, which allowed her access to the Parisian high society.
 She was widowed in 1660, but later saw her fortunes improve through her friendship with Louis XIV's mistress, Madame de Montespan, who tasked her with the upbringing of the king's extramarital children.
 She was made royal governess when the children were legitimised, and in 1675 Louis XIV granted her the title Marquise de Maintenon.
 By the late 1670s, she had essentially supplanted Montespan as the king's maîtresse-en-titre.

 After the death of Queen Maria Theresa in 1683, Madame de Maintenon married Louis in a private ceremony.
-She came to be regarded as the second most powerful person in France, and her piety had a strong influence on her husband, who became firmer in his Catholic faith and had no more open mistresses.
+She came to be regarded as the second most powerful person in France, and her piety had a strong influence on her husband, who became firmer in his Catholic faith and had no more known mistresses.
 In 1686, she founded the Maison royale de Saint-Louis, a school for girls from impoverished noble families, which had a significant influence on female education under the Ancien Régime.
 After Louis XIV's death in 1715, Madame de Maintenon retired to Saint-Cyr, where she died four years later at the age of 83.